-In 2012* around 1,100 separated children arrived in the UK, seeking safety from countries where the state has caused them harm or has been unable to protect them.
+In 2014 1861 separated children claimed asylum in the UK, seeking safety from countries where the state has caused them harm or has been unable to protect them.
 The Refugee Council works to safeguard and improve the lives of separated children in England.

 The Children's Section is comprised of the following services.
 Please click on the service link below for more information.